gokepelemo/mancala/README.md

 Included with the repository in the wireframes directory.

 ### Getting Started
-Deployed on [Github Pages](https://gokepelemo.github.io/mancala).
+Deployed on [Cloudflare](https://mancala.goke.tech/).
 Simply enter the names of your players and start.

 ### Screenshots
 #### Animated